atharva-p/guides/gitGuide.md

 ### Open source and forking

-You do not have permissions to make changes to a repository that you do not own / not a part of.
-In order you contribute, you should create a copy of that repository that you will own that is, a fork.
-You can make changes to your fork and then open pull request to push those changes to the original repository (or upstream).
+You do not have permissions to make changes to a repository that you do not own / are not a part of.
+In order you contribute, you should create a copy of that repository that you will own, that is, a fork.
+You can make changes to your fork and then open pull requests to push those changes to the original repository (or upstream).

 ### Open source and working with branches